flowbehappy/moyubie/README.md

 ## Development

 * You can learn how to prepare flutter development environment, compile and test a [flutter](https://flutter.dev) app from [flutter.dev](https://flutter.dev/).
-* After all required tools are installed.
-You can start
+* After all required tools are installed, you can compile and debug the app by
   ```

   git clone git@github.com:flowbehappy/moyubie.git